leobudima/elogii-blog/content/delivery-management-software-for-restaurants-dark-kitchens.md

 Unlike other solutions that appear on [**the delivery management software market**](https://elogii.com/blog/the-delivery-management-software-market-how-to-choose-the-solution-that-works-for-your-delivery-in-2020/), it’s extremely straightforward and easy to use.

-The software comes with a dashboard for your dispatchers and order managers, and a delivery app for drivers and delivery agents.
+Food delivery logistics software comes with a dashboard for your dispatchers and order managers, and a delivery app for drivers and delivery agents.

 While the dashboard simplifies operations by relying on familiar actions, like drag and drop, the delivery app resembles other smartphone apps people use outside of the workplace.